VaclavPilat/RFPS_ICONS/README.md

     - `B` - background color.

 - Inside an image function you can use the following draw methods:
-    - `line(*points, fill, width, joint)` - drawing straight lines between the specified points,
+    - `line(*points, fill, width, joint, rounded)` - drawing straight lines between the specified points,
     - `ellipse(*points, fill, outline, width)` - drawing an ellipse with two points for the bounding box,
-    - `arc(*points, start, end, fill, width)` - drawing a part of an ellipse with start and stop angles,
+    - `arc(*points, start, end, fill, width, rounded)` - drawing a part of an ellipse with start and stop angles,
     - `rectangle(*points, fill, outline, width)` - drawing a rectangle with two points as the bounding box,
     - `roundedRectangle(*points, fill, outline, width, radius, corners)` - drawing a rectangle with rounded corners,
     - `polygon(*points, fill, outline, width)` - drawing a closed polygon between the specified points,